EverQuest: Addiction

 Some argue the game has addictive qualities.
-Many players refer to it as "EverCrack" (a comparison to crack cocaine).
+Some players jokingly refer to it as "EverCrack" (a comparison to crack cocaine).
 There was one well-publicized suicide of an EverQuest user named Shawn Woolley, that inspired his mother, Liz, to found Online Gamers Anonymous.
 In November 2001, Shawn Woolley committed suicide.
 Although he had been diagnosed with depression and schizoid personality disorder, Shawn's mother said the suicide was due to a rejection or betrayal in the game from a character Shawn called "iluvyou".

 Sociological aspects of MMORPGs

 Massively multiplayer online role-playing games (MMORPGs) are described by some players as "chat rooms with a graphical interface".
 The sociological aspects of EverQuest (and other MMORPGs) are explored in a series of online studies on a site known as "the HUB".
 The studies make use of data gathered from player surveys and discuss topics like virtual relationships, player personalities, gender issues, and more.